Drama throughout the Eastern Conference can benefit the Bulls

 The four teams that the Bulls will be jockeying with:

-6. Boston – On paper, the Celtics have top four talent.
+Boston: On paper, the Celtics have top-four talent.
 Last season was a perfect storm of bad, however, and it will be interesting to see if they can climb back to elite status.

-7. New York – Like Miami, few teams will play harder than Tom Thibodeau’s crew, and while the Bulls look more talented on paper, Thibs rarely cares about appearances.
+New York: Like Miami, few teams will play harder than Tom Thibodeau’s crew, and while the Bulls look more talented on paper, Thibs rarely cares about appearances.

-8. Indiana – The Pacers could be a play-off team, but with Caris LeVert still dealing with injuries that’s a big unknown.
+Indiana: The Pacers could be a playoff team, but with Caris LeVert still dealing with injuries that’s a big unknown.